 Following the implementation of the Campaign Finance Information System (CFIS) database in the fall of 2008, and Eye on Lobbying Database in 2012, Government Accountability Board staff developed procedures for regular audits of common campaign finance violations and lobbying activity.
-Those procedures were updated on a regular basis based on court decisions and legislative changes.
-Staff seeks to update and clarify these procedures for future audit activity.
-Staff is seeking comments, clarifications, and recommendations on the future handling of audits under the Commission's jurisdiction.
+The Ethics Commission first reviewed and approved these procedures at its meeting on October 10, 2016.
+These procedures have continued to be reviewed on an annual basis and are updated as needed based on court decisions and legislative changes.